FLUX-SE/all_docs/en_US/analyser_doc/07_Metering_02_True_peak_metering_03_Scale.md

 ## Power factor

-<link type="document" target="Controls">Controls</link>
-the scaling of the display with respect to meter values.
-This allows to stretch or compress the display around <link type="document" target="Reference">Reference</link>.
+Controls the scaling of the display with respect to meter values.
+This allows to stretch or compress the display around Reference.

 ## Ref pixel offset factor
-Adjust the offset of the reference value (<link type="document" target="Reference">
-Reference</link>) with respect to meter height.
+Adjusts the offset of the reference value (Reference) with respect to meter height.